daviemakz/reconciliation/README.md

 [![Issue Count](https://codeclimate.com/github/daviemakz/reconciliation/badges/issue_count.svg)](https://codeclimate.com/github/daviemakz/reconciliation)

 # SUMMARY

+Securities lending is the act of loaning a stock, derivative or other security to an investor or firm.
+After a trade is complete it goes through post-trade processing, where the buyer and the seller compare trade details, approve the transaction, change records of ownership and arrange for the transfer of securities and cash.

 This is a small repository which performs reconciliation between the trades of two clients and lets you know if any data is missing or invalid.
-So if trades or returns are missing from either side this will be shown.
+So if trades or returns are missing from either side this information will be shown as well as discrepancies in quantity of stock traded.

 # HOW TO INSTALL